 Purple Wood Spurge

 There are all kinds of reasons why deer may decide not to eat a particular plant.
 Besides off-putting textures and the presence of spines, toxicity can be a deterrent.
 Such is the case with purple wood spurge (Euphorbia purpurea).
 Of course, it is not a good idea to have poisonous plants in a landscape where young children or pets are present.
 Another drawback with purple wood spurge is that it can be invasive, spreading to areas of the landscape where you don't want it.
 But if neither of those drawbacks is a prohibitive obstacle, purplewood spurge may be worth a look.
 It certainly is an interesting plant to observe growing from season to season.

 Purple wood spurge is a 12- to 18-inch tall evergreen perennial that can be grown in USDA hardiness zones 4 to 9.
 The real appeal of this plant is the purplish foliage, but it does bloom in early May with yellow flowers and chartreuse bracts appearing in clusters.

 Rock cress (arabis spp.) is a tenacious little creeping plant that can squeeze into any crevice.
-It grows 4 to 6 inches tall and blooms with masses of pink or white flowers in the spring.
+It grows four to six inches tall and blooms with masses of pink or white flowers in the spring.
 A classic rock garden plant, rock cress also does quite well in containers, as well.
 It is a good plant for USDA hardiness zones 4 to 8.
 Shearing back the plants after flowering encourages new dense growth.

-Candytuft (Iberis sempervirens) is a low-growing spreading plant (6 inches tall, 16 inches wide) with evergreen foliage.
-Snow-white flowers appear in April and May, fading to a light pink.
+Candytuft (Iberis sempervirens) is a low-growing spreading plant (six inches tall, 16 inches wide) with evergreen foliage.
+Snow-white flowers appear in April and May, fading to light pink.
 The deep-green foliage can be attractive in the landscape right into winter.
 It is suitable for growing in USDA hardiness zones 5 to 9.